 A 1% difference in mortgage rate might seem insignificant, but it can add thousands to the total cost of a loan and increase a monthly payment by as much as $100.
 For some borrowers, 1% can have a huge impact on affordability.

 However, rate increases don’t have to keep you on the sidelines.
 If you want to buy now — and you anticipate earning a higher income in a few years — a temporary buydown can help you get a lower mortgage payment.

 When mortgage rates increase, so does the cost to borrow money.
 And unfortunately, higher rates also decrease a borrower’s purchasing power.

 With a temporary buydown, FirstBank Mortgage reduces the mortgage rate on your loan for the first two or three years.
 The original rate doesn’t kick in until year three or four, so you’re able to enjoy smaller initial payments.
 Therefore, this program keeps homeownership within reach as interest rates increase.
 It’s important to note that temporary buydowns aren’t one-size-fits-all.

-FirstBank Mortgage offers two buydown options:
+FirstBank Mortgage offers three buydown options:

 • 2/1 Buydown: You receive a rate reduction of 2% in the first year and 1% in the second year.
 The original rate starts in year three.
 Available with conventional, VA and FHA loans.

 • 3/2/1 Buydown: You receive a rate reduction of 3% in the first year, 2% in the second year, and 1% percent in the third year.
 The original rate starts in year four.
 Available with conventional and VA loans.

 To illustrate how this works, let’s say you have a 2/1 buydown and an original interest rate of 6%.